MoYousry510/IVolve-OJT/AWS-Tasks/Lab23.md

 ![image](https://github.com/MoYousry510/IVolve-OJT/assets/80543993/d1e46965-ec5f-4b7b-bcaa-a507ae221173)

-### As We can see the data has successfuly transfered to the DynamoDB.
+### As We can see the data has successfuly transferred to the DynamoDB.